 Mental Health Services

 The Lebanon County MH/ID/EI Program directly operates the BSU, which is under the authority and direction of the County MH/ID/EI Administrator.
 The BSU includes three levels of case management: administrative case management, resource coordination, and intensive case management.
 Lebanon County contracts with a variety of community-based organizations to provide a range of treatment and rehabilitative services.
-These services include psychiatric inpatient treatment, psychiatric outpatient treatment, partial hospitalization, supported living services, social rehabilitation services, family support services employment services, residential services, vocational rehabilitation services, student assistance programs, and family based mental health services.
-A number of providers are under contract with the Lebanon County MH/ID/EI Program, but the three primary agencies are Philhaven Hospital, Community Services Group, and Pennsylvania Counseling services.
-Lebanon County has an active CSP committee.
+These services include psychiatric inpatient treatment, psychiatric outpatient treatment, partial hospitalization, supported living services, social rehabilitation services, family support services, psychiatric rehabilitation services, employment services, residential services, vocational rehabilitation services, student assistance programs, and family based mental health services.
+A number of providers are under contract with the Lebanon County MH/ID/EI Program to deliver the services.
+Information about services and supports can be found in Lebanon County’s resource guide, No Wrong Door, or by calling the Program Office at 717-274-3415.

 The Lebanon County MH/ID/EI Program operates on a budget that is funded principally by funds received from the Commonwealth of Pennsylvania and (indirectly) from the federal government.